ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-card-collection/readme.md

 ## Usage Guidance

-The card-collection component should be used in conjunction with the card component.
-Please reference the card readme for further details.
+The `ontario-card-collection` component should be used in conjunction with the card component.
+Please reference the [`ontario-card`](../ontario-card/) readme for further details.

 ## Configuration

-Once the component package has been installed (see Ontario Design System Component Library for installation instructions), the card-collection component can be added directly into the project's code, and can be customized by updating the properties outlined [here](#properties).
+Once the component package has been installed (see Ontario Design System Component Library for installation instructions), the `ontario-card-collection` component can be added directly into the project's code, and can be customized by updating the properties outlined [here](#properties).
 Please see the [examples](#examples) below for how to configure the component.

 ## Examples

-Example of a bare-bones card-collection component, with a `cardsPerRow` property.
+Example of a bare-bones `ontario-card-collection` component, with a `cardsPerRow` property.

 ```html
 <ontario-card-collection cards-per-row="2">